Skip to Content

 It is possible to book a scuba diving experience at the Tangalooma Wrecks with Adventure Morton Island, with the option to pick an introductory or a certified dive.
 The Tangalooma Island Resort also operates a dive shop.

-Abundant marine life at Moreton Island wrecks
+Abundant marine life at moreton island wrecks

 Expect lots of tropical fish swimming through the wrecks